Kiyoshi Kurosawa: Career

 In 2005, Kurosawa returned with Loft, his first love story since Seance.
 Another horror film, Retribution, followed in the next year.
 With his 2008 film, Tokyo Sonata, Kurosawa was considered to step "out of his usual horror genre and into family drama."

 He has written a novelization of his own film Pulse, as well as a history of horror cinema with Makoto Shinozaki.

 In September 2012, it was announced that he would direct 1905, a film starring Tony Leung Chiu-Wai, Shota Matsuda and Atsuko Maeda.
 In February 2013, it was announced that production of the film had been cancelled before filming could start.

 Kurosawa directed a 2012 five-part television drama Penance.
 Beautiful 2013, an anthology film featuring Kurosawa's Beautiful New Bay Area Project, screened at the Hong Kong International Film Festival in 2013.

 Kurosawa's next feature film Real, which stars Takeru Sato and Haruka Ayase, was released in 2013.
 He won the Best Director award at the 8th Rome Film Festival for Seventh Code later that year.

 His 2015 film Journey to the Shore was screened in the Un Certain Regard section at the 2015 Cannes Film Festival where he won the prize for Best Director.

 In 2016, his thriller Creepy premiered at the 66th Berlin International Film Festival.
 The film marked Kurosawa's first cinematic return to the horror genre since 2006.

 His 2017 film Before We Vanish was screened in the Un Certain Regard category at the Cannes Film Festival.

 His 2019 film To the Ends of the Earth was screened as the closing film in the Piazza Grande program of the 72nd Locarno Film Festival.

 In 2020, Kurosawa won the Silver Lion for Best Direction at the 77th Venice International Film Festival for his film Wife of a Spy.

+In December 2023, alongside 50 other filmmakers, Kurosawa signed an open letter published in Libération demanding a ceasefire and an end to the killing of civilians amid the 2023 Israeli invasion of the Gaza Strip, and for a humanitarian corridor into Gaza to be established for humanitarian aid, and the release of hostages.